Define & Refine Your Resolution

 Set Short-Term Goals For Yourself

-Chipping away at these goals and achieving small victories can help tremendously in working toward the bigger picture.
+Chipping away at these goals and achieving small victories can help tremendously in working towards the bigger picture.

 Track Your Progress Regularly